haleyneiman/thruxdocs/docs/userguide/buildingmechanicalmodel/floorplans/index-mech_floor_plans.rst

 Wall Edit Mode
 --------------

-While THRUX understands the length, height and direction of every wall in the model, defining a wall as exterior vs. interior us left up to the user.
+While THRUX understands the length, height and direction of every wall in the model, defining a wall as exterior vs. interior is left up to the user.
 Toggle on "Wall Edit Mode" at the top of workspace to edit the walls of the building.

 .. image:: images/WallEditModeScreenshot.png
     :align: center